aurelio-amerio/techytok/_posts/2021-12-21-coding-workflow.md

 In this lesson I will feature the Windows/Linux shortcuts for commands.
 If you are using a mac, the shortcuts might be different.
 It will often be sufficient to replace the `CTRL` button with the `CMD` button.

-You can find the code for these examples at [----]
+You can find the code for these examples [here](https://github.com/aurelio-amerio/techytok-examples/tree/master/lesson-workflow).

 Let's get going!